itsschwer/tradesteal/README.md

 ## Intention

-This datapack aims to provide a balanced, survival-friendly way of creating partially-custom villagers by merging existing trades between villagers.
+This datapack aims to provide a survival-friendly way of creating partially-custom villagers by merging existing trades between villagers.

-The main feature of this is the ability to reduce duplicate trades across villagers by compacting actually desired trades into less villagers *(e.g. merging an Enchanted Book trade onto a librarian to replace a Book and Quill trade)*.
+The main objective of this is the ability to reduce the number of villagers that need to be kept by replacing unwanted trades with desired ones *(e.g. merging an Enchanted Book trade onto a librarian to replace a Book and Quill trade)*.

 ### Balancing
+This primarily aims to be a quality-of-life feature, however, some minor balancing considerations were made:
-The feature is balanced by the materials required to enable trade stealing *(see [Mechanics § Anchor](#anchor))* and the requirement that the donor villager is killed in the process *(see [Mechanics § Trade Stealing](#trade-stealing))*.
+- the donor villager is killed in the process *(see [Mechanics § Trade Stealing](#trade-stealing))*.

-Minor balancing elements include: preventing a recipient villager from unlocking new trades (*∴ players need to max out the level of the villager before trading to maximise the number of available slots*); and requiring a splash potion or tipped arrow for each trade steal *(again, see [Mechanics § Trade Stealing](#trade-stealing) for full details)*.
+- the recipient villager becomes unable to unlock new trades
+    - *∴ players need to max out the level of the villager before trade stealing in order to maximise the number of available slots*

 ## Guide
 *This datapack was developed in 1.16.5 (`"pack_format": 6`) but should be compatible with versions using an equivalent or greater `pack_format`, barring major changes to commands/datapacks.*